Time delay measurements with Broken Power Law model

-The two families differ substantially: the EPL model yields a median of \(0.851 \pm 0.117\), while the BPL model gives \(0.966 \pm 0.138\).
+The two families differ: the EPL model yields a median of \(0.901 \pm 0.155\), while the BPL model gives \(1.026 \pm 0.182\).
 These offsets demonstrate that the kinematics--LOS combination reshapes the effective time-delay scaling in a model-dependent manner, amplifying the differences already present in the image-modelling-only predictions.

 Taken together, the corrected \(\Delta t\) posteriors and the inferred mass-sheet factors show that the two model families retain distinct cosmographic implications for the inferred time-delay distance and \(H_0\) even after incorporating all available non-imaging information.
 Although the stellar kinematics and the \(D_{\rm s}/D_{\rm ds}\) prior provide independent observational constraints, both \(\lambda_{\rm int}\) and \(\kappa_{\rm ext}\) are inferred quantities that remain conditional on the adopted lens mass model.
 Consequently, the resulting mass-sheet factor \((1-\kappa_{\rm ext})\lambda_{\rm int}\) should be interpreted as the outcome of a joint, model-dependent inference, rather than as an independent criterion for assessing the physical preference of a given mass-profile family.